Social Psychology Network

 IN MEMORIAM

-Professor Alice Isen died on February 29, 2012, in Philadelphia.
+Professor Alice Isen died in Philadelphia on February 29, 2012, after a long illness.
 Social Psychology Network is maintaining this profile for visitors who wish to learn more about Professor Isen's work.

 Please see below for more information: